Afternoon Delight: Background and writing

-The title came from the happy hour menu at Clyde's restaurant in Georgetown, Washington, D.C., where Bill Danoff was eating with fellow bandmember Margot Chapman, while his then-wife Taffy Danoff was undergoing surgery for cervical cancer.
+The song was inspired by a restaurant menu at Clyde's in Georgetown, Washington, D.C.
+The happy hour menu was titled "Afternoon Delights", that included items like spiced shrimp and hot Brie with almonds.
+Bill Danoff was eating with fellow band member Margot Chapman, while his then-wife Taffy Danoff was in the hospital recovering from cancer surgery.
+He later explained to Taffy what "afternoon delights" really should mean, becoming the seed for the creation of "a song known for sexual innuendos".
 Danoff downplayed the lyrics: "I didn't want to write an all-out sex song ...
 I just wanted to write something that was fun and hinted at sex."
+He said "It just came out that way.
+I started having fun writing the song.
+As soon as I got the title idea.. it had obvious connotations."
+Danoff heard the song as a "fiddle tune" which "gave me the chance to write a lot of neat syllables in rhyme."